Frequently Asked Questions:

 • Do you find the clients for me?

+No – but we teach you how to find them yourself!
 We will help you launch your business in your area using our proven and tested integrated marketing plan.
 Our goal is to make you the first choice for local computer support needs in your area.
 We believe that you will develop more customers and create more loyalty for increasing repeat business if you are perceived as a local service with local engineers that offer a great local service and customer care – rather than an anonymous tradesman farmed out by a national call centre!

 We’ll help you to use the marketing and advertising that we have found most effective to get your phones ringing.
 This includes national directories, newspaper advertising, leafleting campaigns, and other techniques which work.
 Once you get started, you will find that you also get a lot of your customers through referrals, word of mouth and repeat business – assuming that you offer a high quality service like ours.